 Where to Begin?

-Skimming debris out is simple enough, but you need to know how to use a pool vacuum to take the dirt off the floor and walls and to prevent bacteria growth, like algae.
+Skimming debris out is simple enough, but you need to know how to use a pool vacuum, how one works to take the dirt off the floor and walls and to prevent bacteria growth, like algae.

 Before we go over how to use one, first you need the right tools for the job.
 Vacuuming is not a quick and painless task, but with the right equipment and a sunny day, it can actually feel pretty close to relaxing.